In the Heart of the Ozarks

 Soon after they began bringing their families from the cities to Pulaski County.
 They basked in the summer sunshine.
 They played and swam in the plentiful springs, streams, and rivers.

 The birth of Route 66 made it easier for others to travel to our area.
 These tourists “motored” in early automobiles to vacation here.
 They too escaped to Pulaski to soak up our scenic beauty and to connect with Mother Nature.

 Today, Pulaski County is even more accessible to those looking for an uncrowded, rural getaway.
 Interstate 44 connects Saint Robert and Waynesville to Saint Louis, Joplin, and beyond.
 Pulaski County is the midpoint of I-44 in Missouri.
 Commercial jet service brings visitors and military graduation families directly to Fort Leonard Wood.

 A Year-Round Destination

-Pulaski County is a year-round destination.
-Our natural scenic beauty is always inspiring.
+Pulaski County’s natural scenic beauty is always inspiring.
 During Spring, our landscape shakes off its winter slumber and blooms to life.
 Dogwoods and Redbuds paint the forests.
 Paddlers drift down the rivers in solitude.
 Trout anglers seek out the Roubidoux to avoid crowded trout parks.